agalue/opennms-drift-aws/README.md

 ## Future enhancements

+* Enable authentication for all services.

+* Add cron jobs to OpenNMS to apply the constraints for the RPC Topics on Kafka, as default retention/storage is not required in this particular case, but unfortunately this cannot be configured within OpenNMS.

 * Improve the Elasticsearch cluster architecture to have a dedicated monitoring cluster (assuming X-Pack will be used).

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

-* Minimize/Eliminate the wait times by waiting on actual applications to be ready.

 * Make the bootstrap scripts reusable (i.e. to be able to execute them multiple times without side effects, in case the bootstrap process was wrong).